The 10 Best European Cities For A Summer Weekend Break

 When you’re done with parks you can explore the Old Town to see amazing architecture, take a boat along the network of canals or tour the city on the hop-on-hop-off bus.

-Of course, we cannot leave our beloved capital city off the list!
-London is a wonderfully diverse and bursting with life, with the many different areas (Soho, China Town, Camden etc) offering its own unique vibe.
+London, England Of course, we cannot leave our beloved capital city off the list!
+London is wonderfully diverse and bursting with life, with the many different areas (Soho, China Town, Camden, etc) offering its own unique vibe.
+With such good transport links, you could even head further afield during your stay.
+Visiting Seven Sisters Cliffs, for instance, would be a great day trip from London and offers some calm and relaxation after the hustle and bustle of the city.

 We also really know how to make the most of the sunshine and if you’re blessed with warmer weather when you visit you’ll experience the best of London; everyone in a great mood, parks full of people with picnics and bustling rooftop bars.